wombleton/gitlaw-nz/acts/R/Remuneration Authority Act 1977.md

     *   (c) each employer or employing authority, or an authorised representative of each employer or employing authority, of the persons whose remuneration or superannuation is being considered.

-    Section 21: substituted, on 1 April 1988, by section 10 of the Higher Salaries Commission Amendment Act 1988 (1988 No 24).
+    Section 21: replaced, on 1 April 1988, by section 10 of the Higher Salaries Commission Amendment Act 1988 (1988 No 24).

     Section 21 heading: amended, on 1 April 2003, by [section 3(2)][0] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).